dnote/dnote/SELF_HOSTING.md

-# Hosting Dnote On Your Machine
+# Installing Dnote Server

 This guide documents the steps for installing the Dnote server on your own machine.
+If you prefer Docker, please see [the Docker guide](https://github.com/dnote/dnote/blob/master/host/docker/README.md).

+## Overview

+Dnote server comes as a single binary file that you can simply download and run.
+It uses Postgres as the database.

 ## Installation

-1. Install Postgres 10+.
+1. Install Postgres 11+.
 2. Create a `dnote` database by running `createdb dnote`
 3. Download the official Dnote server release from the [release page](https://github.com/dnote/dnote/releases).
 4. Extract the archive and move the `dnote-server` executable to `/usr/local/bin`.